Aksinya-Bykova/BERT-text-classifier/README.md

 # BERT-text-classifier

+In Yandex Maps, users leave
+more than 120 thousand reviews every day.
+People praise the atmosphere of the restaurant, scold the hotel service, recommend a good car wash to others and write much more.
+These texts contain a lot of useful information that helps to make the Maps service better.
+ML models allow you to identify the features of an organization, find places similar to it and create a generative description of the institution.

+But let's imagine that the data on user ratings attached to reviews has disappeared.
+Is it possible to restore them from the texts that were written users? **Your task is to restore the user's ratings based on the text and organization data.**

 The dataset in tskv format contains the following information:
 * Address of the organization (address)
 * Name of the organization (name_ru)